What Are the Types of Trauma?

 Bullying (sometimes referred to as peer victimization) is defined as “a deliberate and unsolicited action that occurs with the intent of inflicting social, emotional, physical, and/or psychological harm to someone who often is perceived as being less powerful.” ²

-It’s common for bullying to happen in a repeated/aggressive behavior that prevents someone from achieving in their work or learning environment.
+It’s common for bullying to happen in repeated/aggressive behavior that prevents someone from achieving in their work or learning environment.
 While the effects of bullying will vary (depending on how the perpetrator inflicts harm), it usually results in some degree of trauma. ³

 Bullying can appear in the following forms: